FastDiSS: Few-step Match Many-step Diffusion Language Model on Sequence-to-Sequence Generation¶

 Key Designs¶

-Model-Aware Noise Scaling (MANS):
+2. Model-Aware Noise Scaling (MANS): Allocating Learning Signals to "Difficult" Tokens

-End-to-End Training Framework:
+3. End-to-End Training Framework: Synergistic Gains

 Loss & Training¶

-The training objective follows the standard diffusion formulation: \(\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{diffusion}} + \mathcal{L}_{\text{round}}\), combined with SCP and MANS.
+The total objective follows the sum of two terms from standard diffusion modeling: \(\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{diffusion}} + \mathcal{L}_{\text{round}}\) (denoising loss plus rounding loss).
+SCP and MANS only change the noise conditions and self-conditioning signals fed into the loss and do not introduce extra loss terms.
 Training alternates between optimizing the diffusion loss and the self-conditioning loss.

 Key Experimental Results¶